 Tip #2: Test for Capability AND Compatibility

 When you sign up for a dating website, you pressure-test your matches before making a commitment through messages, phone calls or dates.
 Likewise, when hiring an employee or moving an existing employee to another position, you should pressure-test candidates by running simulations and asking behavior-based questions to see if they have the skills and characteristics that make them a strong fit for your agency and/or this specific role.
 Be careful with making assumptions.
 Simulations can be used to mimic on-the-job situations like client or donor interactions.
 Ancillary interactions can help you get a better idea of a candidate’s true personality, too.
-When I worked for the American Heart Association, we always asked the receptionist how s/he was treated by a job candidate as another data point in determining whether or not our impression from the interview was correct.
+When I worked for the American Heart Association, we always asked the receptionist how they were treated by a job candidate as another data point in determining whether our impression from the interview was correct.
 In addition, behavior-based questions, which assume past performance is the best predictor of future performance, can be used to ask candidates to describe a time when they exhibited certain behaviors.
 Both simulations and behavior-based questions will help you test capabilities as well as that all-important cultural fit.

 Tip #3: Rate Your Candidates Against Dimensions of Capability and Compatibility